spinnaker/spinnaker.github.io/setup/security/authentication/index.md

 1. **Deck**: Spinnaker's UI.
 Consists of a set of static HTML, JavaScript, and CSS files.
 Generally served from an Apache server, but there is nothing special about Apache that makes Deck work.
  Replace with your favorite HTTP(S) server if you'd like.
-The Javascript being an SPA is going to do the communication with your identity provider.
+The Javascript being an SPA [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) is going to do the communication with your identity provider.
 Which IDP is determined by Gate.

 1. **Gate**: Spinnaker's API Gateway.
 All traffic (including traffic generated from Deck) flows